Chronicles - Sovereign Global Majority

 Rubio, rechristened: Make no mistake—the toxic “Senator Rubio” is still banned in China!
 Only the compliant “Secretary Lu” was granted the honor of breathing Beijing’s air.
 China wrote down (translated is more correct) his name as Marco Lu, to get a temporary workaround on their own sanctions.
 Of course, Secretary Lu does not exist, so whatever he said is gone with the wind.
 And Secretary Lu did say something: “US policy on Taiwan is unchanged as of today’ — Senator Lu.
 “It was raised — we make clear our position — we move on to other topics.
 We know where they stand… and I think they know where we stand”.
 Yet when Trump was questioned on Taiwan by a journalist, he turned his back and walked away and the word Taiwan did not pass his lips.

-To Fox news, Trump rambled: “He said he’s not gonna give military equipment.
+To Fox news, Trump rambled: “He said he’s not gonna give military equipment (to Iran).
 That’s a big statement,” Trump told Fox News.
 He added that China wanted the Strait of Hormuz to remain open because it imports oil from the region.
 “He said they buy a lot of their oil there, and they’d like to keep doing that.”
+Well, duh.

 Prof Marandi states again: “The trip to China offered Trump no leverage on Iran.
 He arrived with few cards and, predictably, left empty-handed.”

 The general media is scathingly sarcastic on these US announcements that it creates a further problem.
 What is real and what is sarcasm?
-So far, it was all performative.
+So far, it was all performative and the performance failed on its opening night.

 The cherry on this cake is when Trump in an action of massive ‘cope’, decided to tell everyone what Xi Jinping actually meant.
 (He actually meant Biden!).